 Sleep is supposed to be one of the healthiest and restorative activities one can partake in, an essential function required daily to feel renewed and energized for the coming day.
 But when snoring and sleep apnea enter the picture, sleep is distorted from a peaceful activity into an internal struggle of survival.
 Obstructive sleep apnea (OSA) is a condition involving the cessation or significant reduction in airflow during sleep due to a blockage or obstruction of the airway.
 Living with untreated OSA can greatly impact a person’s health and energy, decreasing their quality of life and even their lifespan.
+This is why many dentists have expanded into dental sleep medicine.

 Dental Sleep Medicine